etensec/etensec/README.md

 <a href="https://linkedin.com/in/estebanmiranda10"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a recent Cybersecurity graduate from DePaul University with a minor in Computer Science.
 Passionate about Computers and Cybersecurity.
 Technology is my hobby and passion.
 I am always eager to learn and advance my technical skills.
-I am open to any opportunities to begin my career in IT.
+I am open to any opportunities to begin my career in Cybersecurity.

 ## Objective

 Growing up surrounded by computers has led me to become a professional in cybersecurity.
-I plan to become a network engineer or a cybersecurity analyst.
+I currently aim to become a Cybersecurity analyst and ultimately become an ethical hacker.

 ## Skills